The vessel

 Current status

-The vessel docked at Gran Canaria, Canary Islands on May 10, 2026.
+The vessel docked at Granadilla de Abona, Tenerife (Canary Islands) on May 10, 2026.
 Passengers and crew were repatriated to their respective countries with a medical follow-up protocol throughout the incubation period.